givelively/gl_exception_notifier/README.md

 **Breadcrumb Inspection**

 For testing purposes, we may wish to inspect the last  `breadcrumb`.
+To do so, we provide a `last_breadcrumb` method.

 ```ruby
 # spec/...